DrRebeccaHarris/drrebeccaharris.github.io/_pages/policy-and-impact.md

 permalink: /policy-and-impact/
 author_profile: true
 ---
 My research aims to contribute to the development of evidence-informed policy and practice in the fields of violence, safeguarding, and public health.
 I have worked across academic, government, and healthcare settings, and much of my work focuses on producing research and outputs that can support practitioners, policymakers, and service providers.
+I am particularly interested in knowledge exchange and in developing accessible ways of communicating research to those who can use it to improve policy and practice.

-Knowledge exchange and dissemination
+Knowledge Exchange
 ------

 ### Providing Psychological Intervention for People Who Have Engaged in Stalking